-The payment letter is sent from the Cooke Foundation with your payment to your institution after your bill is received; you are responsible for submitting your bill directly to the foundation.
-A copy of this letter will be available to you through CAP.
+The payment letter is sent from the Cooke Foundation with your payment to your institution after your bill is received; you are responsible for submitting your bill directly to the Foundation.
+You will receive a message via CAP that confirms our payment has been sent.